-To facilitate continuing education as the foundation of professional development for healthcare providers to ensure quality healthcare and patient safety.
+To facilitate continuing education as the foundation of professional development for healthcare providers.

-To function as an academically oriented enterprise committed to the advancement of the effectiveness of CEPD activities through incorporation of research, scholarship and integration of modern theories of program evaluation to ensure our certified activities produces measureable results in learner competence, performance, patient safety and meaningful results for design of new educational activities.
+To function as an academically oriented enterprise committed to the advancement of continuing education activities through the incorporation of research, scholarship, and the pursuit of meaningful outcomes.

-The Office of Continuing Education and Professional Development will be a leading academically oriented CEPD enterprise in the Southeast and thereby an integral component of the joint strategic plan of the University of Tennessee Graduate School of Medicine (GSM) and University Health System, Inc., including achievement and maintenance of magnet status for the UT Medical Center.
+To be a leading academically oriented organization in the Southeast and thereby an integral component of the strategic plan of the University of Tennessee Graduate School of Medicine.

 Service: We provide certification for qualified continuing education activities.

-Excellence: We will strive to ensure a nationally competitive academically oriented continuing education and professional development program through research and scholarship in integration of program evaluation to ensure effectiveness of all certified activities.
+Excellence: We will strive to ensure a nationally competitive and academically oriented continuing education and professional development program through ongoing research and scholarship.

-Integrity: We will develop real-time metrics to measure educational interventions that address knowledge gaps and ensure achievement of Continuing Education and Professional Development goals and objectives.
+Integrity: We will develop real-time metrics to ensure educational interventions truly address knowledge gaps and achieve educational goals and objectives.

-Ethics: We will fully comply with all applicable regulatory standards related to continuing education accreditation and University of Tennessee and University Health System, Inc., policies.
+Ethics: We will fully comply with all regulatory standards related to continuing education accreditation as required by the Accreditation Council for Continuing Medical Education and the Academy of General Dentistry, as well as the policies of the University of Tennessee.

 The University of Tennessee College of Medicine (UTCOM) is committed to improving patient care outcomes for the citizens of Tennessee through continuing medical education efforts that promote lifelong learning for physicians.
 UTCOM continuing medical education activities will assist physicians in increasing their knowledge and skills to enable measurable results to occur in competence, performance, and patient care outcomes.